-About EAGLE
+About EAGLE tab

 Within the Navigation Menu you can find the entry “About EAGLE” which brings you directly to the homepage of the EAGLE group when clicking on it.
 On this page you can find additional information about EAGLE, documentations and tools and the context and background of the Pan-European Implementation of CLC+ based on the EAGLE concept.
 Furthermore, you have the possibility to get in direct contact with the EAGLE group.